AX1111YT/Previous-Bedrock-Minecraft-Server-Versions-Windows-Linux-/README.md

 # Previous server versions of Bedrock Minecraft (Windows & Linux)
 **Struggling to find an older version of the Minecraft Bedrock server for your Windows or Linux machine?
 You're not alone.
-The official website only keeps the latest update, but thankfully, the community has a solution.
+The official website only keeps the latest update, but thankfully, the I have a solution.
 This repository is an invaluable resource, meticulously archiving an extensive library of past server releases for you to download.**

 ***A Quick Note from the Owner @AX1111YT!!
 Welcome!
 Before you dive in, I wanted to share that this entire repository is a personal project, built and managed from the ground up.
-It has taken a significant amount of time and dedication to collect, organize, and filter all these versions for the community.
+It has taken a significant amount of time and dedication to collect, organize, and filter all these versions for the community.***

-My goal is to keep this resource reliable and consistently well-maintained.
+***My goal is to keep this resource reliable and consistently well-maintained.
 If you find this archive helpful, every contribution whether it's a GitHub star, reporting an issue is valuable and deeply appreciated.
 Thank you for your support!***

 ## Navigation Section:
 - [Windows](#Windows-Servers)